DomenicoDicosimo/David-McElwee-Eleventy/src/blog/blog-template.md

 Thanks for the indulgence,

-David McElwee, Delusionotist in training.
+David McElwee, Delusionotist in training

 Oh yea, shout out to my wife Debra for the cover design of 'My Afterlife'.